-The Bachelor of Arts in English with Inspired Teaching and Learning and a Preliminary Single Subject Credential provides a rigorous education preparing candidates for a career as a teacher of English at the middle and secondary school levels.
+The Bachelor of Arts in English with Single Subject Matter Preparation and Inspired Teaching and Learning Preliminary Single Subject Credential provides a rigorous education preparing candidates for a career as a teacher of English at the middle and secondary school levels.
 The program stresses literary analysis, diversity, and critical thinking and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
-This program prepares teacher candidates with the knowledge, skills and dispositions required for entry into California’s teaching profession as an English teacher.
-It is designed for teacher candidates who will be dedicated to inspiring all K12 learners by ensuring for them: social-emotional thriving, meaningful academic achievement, and equitable and inclusive learning communities.
-Courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Single Subjects Teaching Credential.
+Completion of the English requirements also satisfies the California Commission on Teacher Credentialing (CTC) requirements for subject matter preparation in English; students who complete the English requirements will not be required to take the CSET exam.
+This program also prepares teacher candidates with the knowledge, skills and dispositions required for entry into California’s teaching profession as an English teacher.
+It is designed for teacher candidates who will be dedicated to inspiring all K-12 learners by ensuring for them: social emotional thriving, meaningful academic achievement, and equitable and inclusive learning communities.
+The Education courses meet the CTC requirements for a Preliminary Single Subject Teaching Credential.

 For additional information on credential requirements, please see the Sanford College of Education’s Credential Information section of the catalog.

 - Knowledgeably discuss major writers, works, movements, and periods of the British and American literary traditions.